Bira/octopus-carnival/_posts/2025-03-03-wir-dscc-chathrang.md

 If no suitable flying critters are present, they'll go for land-based prey.
 They tend to become too enthusiastic or desperate at these times, and might try to reel in something they can't handle.
+Like a PC, for example.

-Chatrhangs usually live and travel in groups of about three.
+Chathrangs usually live and travel in groups of about three.
 They don't have a lot of combat ability outside of their one neat trick, so it's common for them to enter symbiotic relationships with other creatures to share prey in exchange for a bit more protection.
 When hurt, they behave like other tortoises and hide